Editorial: We Shall Overcome: Banning Nuclear Weapons

 |The Peace & Justice Centre is one of 468 ICAN partners that, collectively, have been awarded the Nobel Peace Prize.
 We joined ICAN UK partners in a letter in The Guardian calling on UK to sign the Ban Treaty – the Treaty on the Prohibition of Nuclear Weapons.|

-We hope that the Nobel award will wake people up to the danger of nuclear weapons – and the possibility of a way out.
+We hope that the award of the Nobel Peace Prize to ICAN for its work on the Treaty on the Prohibition of Nuclear weapons (the “Ban Treaty”) will wake people up to the danger of nuclear weapons – and the possibility of a way out.
 The danger their possible use poses is not widely understood.
-The use of just 50 of the thousands of nuclear weapons available would lead to a nuclear winter and global famine.
-With global grain stocks only providing a 180-day buffer crop failures would cause the death of over a Billion people – one seventh of the world population.
+The use of just 50 of the thousands of nuclear weapons available would reduce temperatures and lead to a nuclear winter and global famine.
+With worldwide grain stocks only providing a 180 day buffer crop failures would cause the death of over a Billion people – one seventh of the world population.
 People don’t like to hear that.
 But these facts must be told.